giuseppeg/style-sheet/README.md

 Please submit a pull request with an RFC where you explain the why and the how you think this feature is useful.
 We'd be glad to start a conversation from there before moving on to implementation.
 Also please let us know if you would be up to implement the feature you are suggesting.

+### Roadmap

+Feel free to contact [me](https://twitter.com/giuseppegurgone) if you want to help with any of the following tasks (sorted in terms on priority/dependency):

+- [ ] Rewrite the library's build/release scripts.
+Maybe use [microbundle](https://github.com/developit/microbundle)
+- [ ] Switch from a multiple sheets approach to [ordered stylesheets](https://github.com/necolas/react-native-web/blob/801937748b2f3c96284bee1881164ac0c62a9c6d/packages/react-native-web/src/exports/StyleSheet/createOrderedCSSStyleSheet.js)
+- [ ] Once ordered stylesheets are supported, add support for shorthand properties
+- [ ] Add hoisting and static extraction for the `css` prop
+- [ ] Add support for `StyleSheet.createPrimitive` (or `createRule`) to generate non-atomic rules that can be used for the primitives' base styling (and avoid too many atomic classes on elements)
+- [ ] Find a better/smaller deterministic name scheme for classes (right now it is `dss_hashedProperty-hashedValue`)
+- [ ] Add dev only debug class names and support for source maps
+- [ ] Consider adding support for i18n properties like `marginHorizontal`
+- [ ] Consider using the `style` prop instead of the `css` prop

 ## Credits

 Thanks to: